shkhuz/aria/README.md

 - x86-64
 - AArch64

-For the time being, the Aria compiler only supports \*nix enviroments, because it makes it easy to extend the compiler without having to worry about other platforms.
+For the time being, the Aria compiler only supports Unix enviroments, because it makes it easy to extend the compiler without having to worry about other platforms.